 Router output or power related issues:

-So whenever there are Wi-fi problems, check router output and power first, as due to the error with your router signal strength or Wi-Fi connectivity wont sustain.
-The first thing you must do is to check that the Wi-Fi router, as well as the device, is connected properly to the power socket and the connecting wires are in a good condition of transmitting the signal.
-If there is a problem with the power supply of router, then you would certainly need replace cables or to call the electricians (complex wiring) as soon as possible.
-As router itself wont be able to sustain the connectivity making your ring not connecting to wifi, you can try connecting another device to confirm router functionality before trying more steps.
+So whenever there are Wi-fi problems, check router output and power first, as due to the error with your router signal strength, the Wi-Fi connectivity won’t sustain.
+The first thing you must do is to check that the Wi-Fi router, as well as the device, if it is connected properly to the power socket and the connecting wires are in a good condition of transmitting the signal.
+If there is a problem with the power supply of router, then you would certainly need replace cables or to call the electricians (for complex wiring only).
+As router itself wont be able to sustain the connection, making you experience ring not connecting to wifi, you can try connecting another device to confirm router functionality before trying more steps.
 The router or modem should have the status and internet LED lit all the time.
 The best way is to confirm router functionality is to check if you are experiencing wifi connectivity on other devices too.

-Ring not connecting to wifi due to Network signal strength:
+Ring not connecting to wifi due to Network Low Signal Strength:

-The next thing you should do is to check the Wi-Fi network frequency (range) as well as speed and to do that you can directly open the Google internet speed calculator and see whether it is available in the required capacity or not?
+The next thing you should do is to check the Wi-Fi network frequency (range) as well as test the network speed and to do that you can also directly open the Google internet speed calculator and see whether it is available in the required capacity or not?
 If the answer is no then you need to solve the Wi-Fi range issue.
 Poor signal strength can also be resolved by installing wifi range extenders or repeaters.
 It may not be possible to move the router but repeaters can resolve the issue.
-Remember, you should check the signal strength right upto the device installation point and not near by.
+Remember, you should check the signal strength right up to the device installation point and not near by.

-Check signal strength or internet speed when Ring not connecting to wifi
+Check the Internet speed, when Ring not connecting to wifi